First doses of Pfizer COVID-19 vaccine arrive to Fayetteville, UNC hospitals

 Culp is a manager in the hospital's medical intensive care unit (MICU).
 She has seen countless people over the past 10 months lose their fight against a virus that has claimed the lives of over 300,000 Americans.

-"It's a day full of hope," said interpreter Jorge Guitierrez, "I feel very happy for being here.
+"It's a day full of hope," said interpreter Jorge Gutierrez, "I feel very happy for being here.
 This is an amazing day!"

+Gutierrez said he grew up in Mexico in the 1970s when vaccination campaigns were in full swing and saw the change vaccinations can bring to a big country

 Representatives for the hospital said staff at UNC REX and Johnston County hospitals will be able to get their vaccinations.
 Additionally, UNC Health is expected to have 14,000 doses of the vaccine within a week and a half.